 From hermitages to universities, teacher-disciple relationship might have traveled a long path, but this tradition has hardly changed.
 A student always expects the teacher to guide him to the right direction and help him achieve success.
 And with all his saintly qualities, a Guru always fulfills the expectations of the student.

-This is our turn to express our gratitude to our teachers or Gurus on Guru Purnima 2016.
+This is our turn to express our gratitude to our teachers or Gurus on Guru Purnima.

-Since it is the year 2016, people no more expect a student like Eklavya who would cut his finger for his Guru.
-But there are ways to express our thankfulness to our Gurus or guides on Guru Purnima in 2016.
+Since, it is the year 2017, people no more expect a student like Eklavya who would cut his finger for his Guru.
+But there are ways to express our thankfulness to our Gurus or guides on Guru Purnima.

 No Indian festival can end without the festivity of food delicacies.
-Similarly, Guru Purnima in 2016 is celebrated in a similar festive mood.
-Let’s take a look at the food delicacies of Guru Purnima in 2016.
+Similarly, Guru Purnima is celebrated in a similar festive mood.
+Let’s take a look at the food delicacies of Guru Purnima.

-Following are the food items that add more flavor to the festive happening of Guru Purnima in 2016:
+Following are the food items that add more flavor to the festive happening of Guru Purnima:

-After having a taste of the mouth watering dishes, one would surely need some sweet items on Guru Purnima in 2016.
-Let’s take a look at the sweet delicacies of Guru Purnima in 2016:
+After having a taste of the mouth watering dishes, one would surely need some sweet items on Guru Purnima.
+Let’s take a look at the sweet delicacies of Guru Purnima:

-On Guru Purnima in 2016, you can send Guru Purnima SMS to your Gurus.
-This will make them feel remembered on Guru Purnima in 2016.
-Students can also stage plays that relate with the significance of Guru-Shishya tradition in 2016.
+On Guru Purnima, you can send Guru Purnima SMS to your Gurus.
+This will make them feel remembered on Guru Purnima.
+Students can also stage plays that relate with the significance of Guru-Shishya tradition.
 The thing that is more important is to recognize their value in your lives.

-Be it the year of 1920 or 2016, a Guru will always be there in our lives.
+Be it the year of 1920 or 2017, a Guru will always be there in our lives.
 He will always be by us to guide us.
 In short, Guru is the godly truth.
-Don’t lose the chance to repay a tribute to your Gurus on Guru Purnima in 2016.
+Don’t lose the chance to repay a tribute to your Gurus on Guru Purnima.